blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

    **Goal**: Identify key factors influencing occupancy fluctuations.
 ---
-3. Classification: Grouping Day Types for Pricing Tiers Use clustering to determine how many **distinct day types** (e.g., low-, mid-, high-tier) should exist based on:
+3. Classification: Grouping Day Types for Pricing Tiers Use clustering to assess whether the **traditional day types**, weekday, weekend, holiday, are sufficient, or if **more refined day types** should be created to better support pricing strategies.

    **Features**:
    - Room nights sold by market: FIT, GIT, Corp